akshatsingh1427/FunBros2/README.md

 ## Gameplay Mechanics

 - Player can run, jump, and roll
 - Enemies can be defeated by jumping on them or rolling into them
-- Falling into pits or direct enemy contact reduces player lives
-- Respawn behavior depends on the cause of death
-- Game resets to the starting point after all lives are lost

 ---

 ## Game Design Philosophy